Dirty Black Holes, Clean Signals: Near-Horizon vs. Environmental Effects on Grey-Body Factors and Hawking Radiation: Introduction

-The latter is possible because, although quasinormal modes and grey-body factors correspond to different boundary conditions, there exists a correspondence between them, which was first conjectured in \cite{Oshita:2023cjz} and later formulated more precisely in \cite{Konoplya:2024lir,Konoplya:2024vuj}.
+The latter is possible because, although quasinormal modes and grey-body factors correspond to different boundary conditions, there exists the aforementioned correspondence between them.
 In particular, this correspondence holds for the part of the quasinormal spectrum that can be well approximated by the WKB method developed for a single maximum effective potential in \cite{Schutz:1985km,Iyer:1986np,Konoplya:2003ii,Matyjasek:2017psv}, and generally breaks down for more complicated effective potentials.
-Even when the correspondence is valid, it is exact only in the eikonal regime and becomes approximate and less accurate beyond it \cite{Malik:2024cgb,Bolokhov:2024otn,Lutfuoglu:2025ljm,Lutfuoglu:2025hjy,Dubinsky:2024nzo}.
+Even when the correspondence is valid, it is exact only in the eikonal regime and becomes approximate and less accurate beyond it \cite{Malik:2024cgb,Bolokhov:2024otn,Lutfuoglu:2025ljm,Lutfuoglu:2025hjy,Dubinsky:2024nzo,Bolokhov:2025lnt,Dubinsky:2025ypj,Dubinsky:2025nxv,Lutfuoglu:2025eik,Lutfuoglu:2025blw}.
 Naturally, higher overtones, which are poorly captured by the WKB method, are largely irrelevant for the correspondence.
 Therefore, the behavior of grey-body factors in response to the detailed shape of the effective potential is not, strictly speaking, directly linked to that of quasinormal modes, especially when additional features such as bumps or dips arise due to new physics near the horizon or due to astrophysical environments at large distances.